 Some folks began to appreciate the huge swamp for what it was—a biodiversity miracle.
 Vast quantities of wildlife lived in the swamp.
 And the variety—more than 360 bird species winter there—was astounding.
 The Florida Federation of Women’s Clubs, led by May Mann Jennings, wife of the Florida governor, persuaded the U.S. to create the small Royal Palm National Park in 1916.
 The federation managed the park until 1947.

 But things really started moving when a young landscape architect, Ernest Cole, moved to Miami in 1925.
-He was an outdoor enthusiast was immediately entranced by the nearby wetlands.
-He began lobbying Stephen Mather, the first National Park Service Director, to create a big park.
-His persistence has earned him the nickname, “Father of the Everglades.”
+He was an outdoor enthusiast and was immediately entranced by the nearby wetlands.
+He began lobbying Stephen Mather, the first National Park Service Director, to create a big park (learn more about Mather here).
+Cole’s persistence has earned him the nickname, “Father of the Everglades.”
 But the park wasn’t a scenic masterpiece like the popular western park.
-Not until a delegation of officials took a blimp ride (yes, in the Goodyear Blimp!) over the swamp did they understand the habitat value of the area and join Coe in his advocacy for a new park.
+Not until a delegation of officials took a blimp ride (yes, in the Goodyear Blimp!) over the swamp did they understand the habitat value of the area and join Cole in his advocacy for a new park.
 On May 30, 1934, Congress passed and President Roosevelt signed an act to create Everglades National Park, specifically for “the preservation intact of the unique flora and fauna and the essential primitive natural conditions now prevailing in this area.”
-This would be a park dedicated not for tourism, but for biodiversity conservation.
+This was not a park dedicated for tourism, but for biodiversity conservation.

 Thirteen more years passed until enough land was acquired—now just over 1.5 million acres—and the park became a reality.
 On December 6, 1947, President Truman dedicated the park, saying, “Here is land, tranquil in its quiet beauty, serving not as the source of water, but as the last receiver of it.
 To its natural abundance we owe the spectacular plant and animal life that distinguishes this place from all others in our country.”